camspiers/reactjs-php-render/README.md

 This library aims to provide multiple options for rendering React from PHP.

+## Experimental

+The API is experimental and is likely to change.

 ## Concepts

 * Renderer (`ReactJS\Renderer\RendererInterface`)
  * This interface is implemented by mutiple renderers to provide different potential rendering options (HTTP Server, V8Js etc)
 * RuntimeFragmentProvider (`ReactJS\RuntimeFragmentProvider\ProviderInterface`)
- * This interface is implemented to prvider different environment support (CommonJS, Globals etc)
+ * This interface is implemented to provider different environment support (CommonJS, Globals etc)

 ## Usage